asma-ad/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3. New owner => a script that changes the owner of the file hello to the user betty.

 4. Empty: => script that creates an empty file called hello.

+5. Execute => a script that adds execute permission to the owner of the file hello.